ranwez/LRRprofiler/README.md

 #### Pipeline options
 --in_proteome: (mandatory) Path of the proteome fasta file.
 Currently, the program will work if all sequence headers are parsed without description (i.e. ">OS01g10200" and not ">OS01g10200 expressed protein")

---name: (mandatory) Character string use for output directory and file names.
+--name: (mandatory) Character string used for output directory and file names.

 --dev: (optional) If provided, the pipeline will retain the working directory containing temporary files.